cgars/HUSbAND/Readme.md

 --
  Usage
 -------------
 The device can be used by wrtiting a command strings to the serial port emulated by the arduinos ftdi usb chip.
-A command consists of a upper case letter (R,G,B,I,F) and a number that is either 8 bit unsigjned integer (R,G,B,I) or 32 bit unsigned integer (F).
+A command consists of a upper case letter (R,G,B,I,F,H,S,X,T) and sometimes a number (R,G,B,I,F,H,T) that is either 8 bit unsigned integer (R,G,B,I) or 32 bit unsigned integer (F,H,T).
 Due to the way the device uses counters the Frequency the device produces will not match the frequency set exactly but it tries to come as close as possible.

 Command Letter | Values | Function
 ------------ | -------------|-------------